Humboldt-WI/blog/content/research/seminar/01NeuralNetworkFundamentals.md

 Mathematically the differentiation process can be illustrated on the example of weights between output and hidden layers (Who).
 The same process but with corresponding values should be applied for the weights between input and hidden layers (Wih).

-As it can be seen from the formulas !!! the error we want to minimize (E) can be defined as the sum of squared differences between the target (Tn) and output (On) values of the NN.
-The sum of differences for all the nodes in the layer is relevant but when doing calculation for a particular node this sum can be omitted - only the difference between particular output (Oo) and target (Oo) matters.
+As it can be seen from the formulas below the error we want to minimize (E) can be defined as the sum of squared differences between the target (t<sub>n</sub>) and output (o<sub>n</sub>) values of the NN.
+The sum of differences for all the nodes in the layer is relevant but when doing calculation for a particular node this sum can be omitted - only the difference between particular output (o<sub>o</sub>) and target (t<sub>o</sub>) matters.

 Target value is constant.
-Output value depends on weights and is obtained after applying sigmoid function to the sum of inputs (outputs of the previous layer - Oh) multiplied by corresponding weights (Who).
+Output value depends on weights and is obtained after applying sigmoid function to the sum of inputs (outputs of the previous layer - o<sub>h</sub>) multiplied by corresponding weights (w<sub>ho</sub>).

 <img src="/blog/img/seminar/nn_fundamentals/pics/formula2.png"  alt="Drawing" style="width: 1000px;"/>

-The formula for derivative of the sigmoid function is provided below !!!
-It is necessary to keep in mind that the sum to which we apply sigmoid function also depends on the change of weights (Who).
+The formula for derivative of the sigmoid function is provided below.
+It is necessary to keep in mind that the sum to which we apply sigmoid function also depends on the change of weights (w<sub>ho</sub>).
 Therefore one should follow the chain rule for derivation.

 <img src="/blog/img/seminar/nn_fundamentals/pics/formula3.png"  alt="Drawing" style="width: 1000px;"/>